Mouserr/Roguelike/README.md

 # Roguelike
 Third person shooter

-WASD - to move around
+Use WASD to move around.

-When you stop GG aims to the nearest enemy and starts shooting
+When you stop your character aims to the nearest enemy and starts shooting.

-Some of the enemies shoot at you, so you need to dodge their attacks
+Some of the enemies shoot at you, so you need to dodge their attacks.

-And don't forget to grab all the gold you got from mobs
+And don't forget to grab all the gold you got from mobs.

 <img src="Screenshots/Gameplay.jpg" width = "350">

 * [Windows build](https://drive.google.com/file/d/1n-swkjtDJVbKfVDnGdFNzqnSkbyjMYSv/view?usp=sharing)

+Main charater model, VFX's and environment from Unity Sample: https://github.com/UnityTechnologies/AngryBots_ECS